itsjavierdev/bakery-web-app/README.md

 |     │  └─ create.php
 |     │  └─ update.php
 |     │  └─ detail.php
 |     │  └─ ...
+|     ├─ Dashboard.  //some folders like dashboard have another folders for separate more (in this case separate teh different charts for different proposals)
+|     │  └─ Sales.php
+|     │  └─ Products.php
+|     │  └─ ...
 |     └─ navigation-menu.blade.php
 ├─ pages